k-nearest-neighbor/m-school/src/app/scaling/all-known-scaling-behavior/page.md

 Okay sure, the title is probably a tad too ambitious.

-This is an effort to gather a brief reference of (at least most) known scaling behaviors relevant to Machine Learning.
-It is a work in progress.
-If you know of a behavior or relationship to add, please reach out.
+This is an effort to gather a brief reference of (at least most) currently known scaling behaviors relevant to Machine Learning.
+If you think of a behavior or relationship to add, please reach out.

 ---